Five ways to keep cycling this winter

 5. Set yourself a challenge

-Whichever option (or options) you plump for, there's no excuse for staying on the sofa this winter.
-Keep cycling, and keep sharing your cycling stories with us on our Facebook page.
+Now there's no excuse for staying on the sofa this winter.
+Whichever option (or options) you choose happy cycling and don't forget to share your cycling stories with us on our Facebook page.

 Also worth a read: